Postgraduate courses

 • MA – the first and second years of a master’s, with a dissertation

-• DTh – professional doctorate in theology
+• DTh – Professional Doctorate in Practical Theology

 Is it for me?